ark1375/K-modem_Optimization/README.md

     <br><br>

 ### Setup the Project<br>
-Now that we installed all the requirements of the project, it's time to set them up.<br>
+After installing all the requirements, you can begin setting up the project Now that we installed all the requirements of the project, it's time to set them up.<br>
 1. **Clone the Repository**

-    - Create an empty folder anywhere on your computer and navigate inside it.
+    - Create an empty folder on your computer and navigate inside it.
     - Right Click and chose __Git Bash Here__.
-    - In the opened-up Bash Prompt, type in `git clone https://github.com/ark1375/model_SA.git` and hit enter.<br>
+    - Execute `git clone https://github.com/ark1375/model_SA.git` in the Bash Prompt.<br>
-    Git will clone the repository from the GitHub server to your local machine.<br>
+    Git make's a clone of the repository in your local machine.<br>

 2. **Using Maven to Install Dependencies**  _Skip this part if you are using NetBeans_

-    - Inside the cloned repository, you can find a **pom.xml** file.
-This is the Mavens pom file that specifies the details of the project including build options and most importantly, dependencies.
+    - Inside the local repository, you can find a **pom.xml** file.
+This is the Maven's pom file which specifies details of the project including build options and most importantly, dependencies.
-    - Open a command prompt (cmd) and navigate inside the cloned repository.
+    - Open a command prompt (cmd) and change directory to the local repository.
     - Type in `mvn clean install`.
-Using this command, Maven will install all the dependencies you need to run the project.
+Using this command, Maven handels the dependencies you need to run the project.

 3. **Configuring NetBeans**  _Skip this part if you are using Maven_ <br>
-NetBeans should automatically recognize the repository as a _Project Direcotry_.
-Using __Open Project...__ from the file menu, open the project inside NetBeans.<br>
+NetBeans should automatically recognize the repository as a _Project Directory_.
+Using `Ctrl + Shift + O` you can open the repository directly inside NetBeans.<br>
-If you are using NetBeans 11 or higher, you simply can Build and Run the project.
-NetBeans uses Maven directly to install dependencies. __However__ it is recomended to update NetBeans Maven especially if you are using an older version of NetBeans.<br><br>
+**Warning!**<br> _If you are using an older version of NetBeans (version 9 or bellow) you may want to update NetBeans Maven.<br><br>
 For updating NetBeans Maven:
     - Download the Maven's Bin files as explained in **Installing Maven** section one.
     - Extract it and copy all the files inside the `apache-maven-version` folder.